 According to the above definition, once we verify that two CAQs form an equivalent pair, we can derive multiple concrete equivalent SQL query pairs by instantiating the CAQs with various snippets that satisfy the constraints of the placeholders.
-Therefore, we transformed the test oracle discovery problem to the CAQ pair generation and equivalence checking problems.
+This allows us to decompose the test oracle discovery problem to CAQ pair generation and equivalence checking problems.